 Note: In the database view, alerts appear as annotations.

 Under Appeals, you can view which solicitations the constituent received.
-For each appeal, you can view details such as its name, date, package, and how much the constituent gave in response.
+For each appeal, you can view details such as its name, date, package, and response.
 With this information, you can quickly see how often a constituent was solicited for gifts and how effective each appeal was.
 For more information, see Appeals.